mildmojo/HTMLE/README.md

 4) **Run the compiler:**
-On PC: right-click "build for phonegap.bat" and select "Run as administrator" On Mac: double click "build for phonegap.command"
-In Terminal: Type "grunt phonegap" and hit enter
+On PC: right-click "build for phonegap.bat" and select "Run as administrator" On Mac/Linux: double click "build for phonegap.command" In Terminal: Type "npx grunt phonegap" and hit enter

 5) **Run the uploader:**
-On PC: right-click "upload to phonegap.bat" and select "Run as administrator" On Mac: double click "upload to phonegap.command"
-In Terminal: "grunt upload-phonegap" and hit enter
+On PC: right-click "upload to phonegap.bat" and select "Run as administrator" On Mac/Linux: double click "upload to phonegap.command" In Terminal: "npx grunt upload-phonegap" and hit enter

 Large files might time out using the uploader.
 If this happens, you'll need to upload the zip file from the /dist folder manually through the web interface.